gabrielmaximo/MyResume/README.md

 ## :computer: Experience

 ### [Zup Innovation Technologies](https://www.zup.com.br/)
-* Backend Developer with **Kotlin** (January 2020 - Currently)
+* Backend Developer with **Kotlin** and **Spring Boot** (January 2020 - Currently)
-* **descrição:**
+* **description:**
-    * Em busca de novos desafios, entrei como estagiário na Zup para aprender e crescer com desenvolvedores mais experientes.
-Após 6 meses, fui promovido e hoje trabalho como desenvolvedor backend nivel júnior em um framework **open source** chamado beagle.
-Aqui trabalho não só com a linguagem kotlin, mas também com várias tecnologias que me trazem uma maturidade gigantesca.
-Além disso, trabalho com metodologias ageis (**scrum**), testes unitários, testes integrados, cloud, CI/CD e muito mais...
+   * In search of new challenges, I joined as an intern at Zup to learn and grow from more experienced developers.
+After 6 months I was promoted and today I work as a junior backend developer under an open source framework called as beagle.
+Here I work not only with the kotlin language, but also with several backend stacks that bring me a mammoth maturity.
+In addition, I work with scrum methodologies, unit and integration testing, cloud, and more ...

 ### [CroSoften](https://crosoften.com/)
 * Junior Backend Developer with **JavaScript** (September 2019 - December 2019)